NIRALUser/NeuroRuler/docs/dependencies.rst

 `YouTube playlist <https://www.youtube.com/watch?v=Vde5SH8e1OQ&list=PLzMcBGfZo4-lB8MZfHPLTEHO9zJDDLpYj>`_

 * He exports Python code from QtDesigner and edits the raw Python code, which I think is a terrible approach.
+It's better to load the :code:`.ui` files from within Python.
 But the videos are otherwise great.

 `Official documentation <https://doc.qt.io/qtforpython/>`_